Forschung / Research

 Sub-project: Land water contribution to ocean mass change

-Climate and climate impact projects at 1.5 °C as compared to 2 °C global warming in the framework of the HAPPI initiative (HAPPI-DE)
+Climate and climate impact projections at 1.5 °C as compared to 2 °C global warming in the framework of the HAPPI initiative (HAPPI-DE)

 - Development of a global gradient-based groundwater model